 - Rinse thoroughly the shampoo and conditioner out of your hair.

-- Pour the rinse over your and keep it for the required time.
+- Pour the rinse over your hair and keep it for the required time.

 1. Coloring Hair Rinse